 It’s always tempting to go with the lowest quote, but when it comes to commercial refrigeration, a rock-bottom price can be a red flag.
 An unusually low bid might signal that a contractor is cutting corners with subpar parts or rushing through the installation, which can lead to frequent breakdowns and costly repairs later.
 Instead of focusing only on the initial price tag, consider the total value.
 A reliable contractor provides quality workmanship and dependable equipment that runs efficiently for years.
 Think of it as an investment in your business’s stability and success.
 The right partner will offer fair pricing for excellent service and reliability.

-Overlooking Food Safety Regulation Experience
+Mistake #2: Ignoring Food Safety Experience

 For any business that handles food, this is a mistake you can’t afford to make.
 Your refrigeration systems are your first line of defense in preventing spoilage and ensuring you meet strict health and safety standards.
 A contractor without deep experience in food industry regulations won’t understand the specific temperature requirements and protocols needed to keep your inventory safe and your business compliant.
 Your contractor should be a partner in food safety, helping you maintain the integrity of your cold storage.
 They need to understand how to design and service systems that prevent contamination and temperature abuse, protecting both your customers and your reputation.